Option 1 - Restore the site for a certain date in the active hosting account

 Click on Restore files, select the date, and click on Show files.
 It will load all your content from that date.

-Navigate through de folders and select which one you want to restore and click on Restore files, the system will start the process and send a notification once it's done:
+Navigate through the folders and select which one you want to restore and click on Restore files, the system will start the process and send a notification once it's done:

 select public_html to restore your whole website